benyamins/flc-flashcards/README.md

 ## Description & Commands

-`flc` is a cli program that lets you exercise a user defined subject with flashcard, which offers three modes for questions & answers:
+`flc` is a cli program that lets you exercise a particular subject with flashcard, which offers three modes for questions & answers:

 1. A _basic_ mode that lets you input an answer which is checked against the options defined in a json file.